Updated: 9th Dec 2010: This restaurant has been closed.

-The above slide show was the photos taken at the International Chinese Temple on Steveston Highway.
+The International Chinese Temple is located on Steveston Highway.
 There is a beautiful Chinese garden in the compound of the temple.
 When we were there, there was a group of photographers of some photography group from Oregon taking photos in the garden.

 We intended to have lunch at the vegetarian restaurant in the temple.
 Unfortunately, the vegetarian restaurant was closed for renovation for 2 months.
 So, we quickly came up with a plan B and ended up at Kelong Singapore Restaurant on No. 3 Road.

 The restaurant was not too busy on a weekday during our visit.
 Tables were decorated with batik cloth to reflect it’s South East Asian identity.

 For starters, we had roti canai which comes with a curry sauce.
 The roti canai was flaky as it should be but it was relatively small.

 Another starter we had was satay.
 We had various kind of satay, i.e. chicken, beef, and pork.
 The satay were served with peanut sauce which came with a small saucer.
 More sauce would be nice.

 Since most of the members of this group have not try Singaporean food before, we ordered quite a lot to try.
 Their lunch special … is around $7 which is very economical.
 The above is Hainanese Chicken which comes with a bowl of soup and the common ginger and chili sauce.

 Chicken Curry with Rice is $6.95.
 There were sliced potatoes in the curries.
 The gravy is just great with the steamed rice.